devnull-cz/c-prog-lang/modules/function-retval-vs-ABI.md

 Before I begin, let me give you more information:

-- It depends on a system and its version, and a compiler and its version
+- It depends on a system and its version, and a compiler and its version.
-	- you can also try the `clang` compiler later on the same machine
+	- You can also try the `clang` compiler later on the same machine.
 - Will be using `gcc` which defaults to generate 64 bit binaries on the Linux distro installed on u-pl3.ms.mff.cuni.cz (and other machines in the lab).
 - 64 bit binaries on x86 use [X86-64 ABI](https://en.wikipedia.org/wiki/X86-64)